mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 It's a living document, so I update it when I run into issues that clearer expectations could have prevented.

-If you hire freelancers or work as one, you're welcome to copy or modify these guidelines under the [Creative Commons BY-4.0 license](http://creativecommons.org/licenses/by/4.0/).
+If you hire freelancers or work as one, you're welcome to copy or modify these guidelines or the markdown version (TODO: link) under the [Creative Commons BY-4.0 license](http://creativecommons.org/licenses/by/4.0/).
 If you have your own set of guidelines, let me know, as I'd love to see others.

 ---